 Have you ever written a character with an actor in mind?

 I have never started a project with an actor in mind, but characters will often reveal themselves as actors.
 One that sticks out for me is Max from Max and the Multiverse.
 From an early draft, I saw him as Jay Baruchel (think Hiccup from How to Train Your Dragon).
-His nerdy demeanor is spot-on for the character and it would pain me to see an adaptation without him.
+Jay’s nerdy demeanor is spot-on for the character and I would love to see an adaptation with his input.

 Another good one is Jonas from the Immortal Wake series.
 I never had a clear picture of what he looked or sounded like.
 It wasn’t critical to the story, given the dark and foreboding tone.
 For the longest time, I saw him as a simplified version of Edward Norton from Fight Club.
 That was the default template, but it wasn’t until I watched Mr. Robot that Jonas came into full focus.
 Rami Malek’s performance was utterly captivating.
 I remember saying “That’s Jonas!” to my wife after the first episode.
 Now I can’t separate him from Malek.